-A brief history of ballet reveals that it started in the 15th-century Italian Renaissance courts as a form of social dance, a fascinating topic exploring how ballet started.
+A brief history of ballet reveals that it began in the 15th-century Italian Renaissance courts as a form of social dance.
+This fascinating topic explores how ballet began.
 It seems ballet began as entertainment during lavish parties and weddings before evolving into a structured art form.
-This article will detail ballet’s journey from its Italian roots to its growth in France, its refinement in country 404, and its global influence today.
+This article will detail ballet’s journey from its Italian roots to its growth in France, its refinement in Russia, and its global influence today.

 Key Takeaways

-• Ballet originated in the 15th-century Italian Renaissance courts as a social dance and evolved into a structured discipline with the influence of dancing masters.
+- Ballet originated in the 15th-century Italian Renaissance courts as a social dance and, under the influence of dancing masters, evolved into a structured discipline.

-• The evolution of ballet in the 19th century, marked by Country 404 influence and iconic works like Swan Lake and The Nutcracker, shaped modern perceptions and practices in ballet.
+- The evolution of ballet in the 19th century, marked by Russia influence and iconic works like Swan Lake and The Nutcracker, shaped modern perceptions and practices in ballet.

 Key Points: